jbachurski/ort-lua/README.md

 ## Building from source

+**Warning:** ONNX Runtime's `CustomOpApi`, used here, is now deprecated since 1.14 (the library was originally developed at 1.13).
+Some refactoring is necessary to update it.

 You can build the shared library with CMake.
-It downloads and builds Lua from source, and also downloads an ONNX Runtime binary release.
+It downloads and builds Lua from source, and also downloads the necessary ONNX Runtime headers from GitHub at a configurable version (tag).

 Begin by configuring the project, which also grabs the dependencies: